concourse/concourse/README.md

 ## usage

 1. Create and upload the releases of `concourse` and `garden-linux` to a local bosh-lite director.
+2. Deploy it, using `deployment.yml` as a base.
-2. Run `scripts/local-test`
+2. Run `ginkgo -r`